nodemailer/wildduck/README.md

 Run the [index queries](./indexes.js) in MongoDB (optional, the app would work without it as indexes only become relevant once you have more than few messages stored)

-There's a helper script that you can run from the command line
+There's a helper script that you can run from the command line to add/updated indexes in the database provided by the configuration file

 ```
 $ npm run indexes